- The Cora Ball is available in Canada (through Ahimsa Eco Solutions)!!

 Why is international shipping so expensive?

 We are doing all we can to help find the cheapest (and reliable) shipping available.
-And we offer FREE SHIPPING on all orders (within Canada and the US only) over $75, so if you buy two (or more) Cora Balls, shipping is free!
-We also offer free local pickup if you’re in the Greater Toronto Area, and you’ll soon be able to buy the Cora Ball in-store.
-Stay tuned as we, ahem, roll them out!
+And we offer FREE SHIPPING on all orders (within Canada and the US only) over $55, so if you buy two (or more) Cora Balls, shipping is free!
+You can also buy the Cora Ball at local green retailers throughout Canada.
+We announce new retailers and other Cora Ball partners through our mailing list, Instagram, and Facebook.
+Be sure to sign up for our mailing list so you can be the first to know of any news, events, and promotions/sales!

 Are there customs, taxes, VAT or other fees for international shipments?